agbowlin/liquicode.AppTools.Net20/README.md

 classes, and others expose a combination of static and dynamically creatable classes.

-All of these projects are straight up .NET 2.0 compatible and have no 3rd party dependencies.
+All of these projects are straight up .NET 2.0 compatible, are compiled for the x86 (32-bit) platform, and have no 3rd party dependencies.
-My intention for setting this restriction is to make the code as portable as possible.
+My intention for setting these restrictions is to make the code as portable as possible.
-Also, the wrapping of 3rd party libraries is the focus of another project:
+Also, the wrapping up of 3rd party libraries is the focus of another project:
 [liquicode.LibWraps.Net](https://github.com/agbowlin/liquicode.LibWraps.Net)

 Note that the following classes access a Windows system dll and, therefore,